Best IEMS (In Ear Monitor Systems) for Musicians

 Pros

-The Xvive Audio U4R2 shares the same receiver as the standard U4 but comes with 2 receivers.
-It's using the same technology, so it reaps many of the same benefits as the U4.
+The Xvive Audio U4R2 is the twin pack version of the standard U4.
+It's using the same WiFi connection technology as the U4.

-The U4R2 is the best budget IEM option for small venues and ensembles who want the benefit of wireless and isolated monitoring systems.
+The U4R2 remains the best wireless in ear monitor system for small venues and ensembles who want the benefit of wireless and isolated monitoring systems.
+It currently beats out other budget IEMs.

 Specifications